What Is Kinesiology?

 Bachelor's Degree Programs

 Typical programs have you take foundational kinesiology courses followed by specialized career-related courses that are often part of a concentration.
 Foundation courses may include anatomy and physiology, exercise physiology, sports psychology and biomechanics.
-Some career-oriented concentrations found at the undergraduate level are physical education, pre-physical therapy, sport business and exercise science.
+Some career-oriented concentrations found at the undergraduate level are physical education, pre-physical therapy, sports studies and exercise science.

 Master's Degree Programs

 Several master's programs in kinesiology are directed toward professional development rather than scholarly research.
 Following core courses in advanced kinesiology studies, you select electives based on your professional field.
-Some examples include sport pedagogy, adapted physical activity, rehabilitation and sports management.
+Some examples include sport pedagogy, adapted physical activity, rehabilitation and lifetime fitness.
 Professional internships may be incorporated into your graduate program.
 These programs typically culminate with a final project, or you may opt to write a thesis.

 Doctoral Degree Programs